 What is Just Culture?
 Just Culture is a supportive system of shared accountability designed to balance the assessment of systems, processes and human behavior when an error occurs or an event is reported.
 The program puts special focus on system design and behavior management, enabling the organization to take action where needed.
-This model better equips an organization to learn about system vulnerabilities and correct errors before they affect the patient.
+This model better equips an organization to learn about system vulnerabilities and correct errors before they affect a patient or an employee.

 Implementing Just Culture requires the organization’s leaders to commit to: